 Following the release of Ofqual’s Enquiries About Results statistics, Chief Regulator, Glenys Stacey, said: “Today’s statistics show a rise in the number of appeals and the number of grades being changed as a result.
 “But it is important to see these statistics in context: while appeals have increased by 9 percentage points this year, they… Read more »

 You are currently browsing a list of our news within the press releases category in chronological order.

-Ofqual has today (Wednesday 28 November) published a statistical bulletin into the Enquiries About Results (EAR) service for the summer 2012 examination series.
+Ofqual has today (Wednesday 11 December) published its annual statistical bulletin into the Enquiries About Results (EAR) service for the summer 2013 examination series.
 This report provides details on the number of enquiries about results and the number of changes to candidates’ overall subject grades.
-During the summer 2012 examination series, more than 2.4 million GCE… Read more »
+The bulletin covers GCSE and GCE examinations in England, Wales… Read more »